Jet thermalization in QCD kinetic theory: Introduction

-The in-medium parton cascade that resums to all orders of medium induced branchings was analyzed analytically under certain simplifying assumptions and approximations \cite{Blaizot:2012fh,Blaizot:2013hx,Blaizot:2015jea}.
+The in-medium parton cascade that resums to all orders medium induced branchings was analyzed analytically under certain simplifying assumptions and approximations \cite{Blaizot:2012fh,Blaizot:2013hx,Blaizot:2015jea}.
 A remarkable feature of this cascade is the emergent turbulent nature of energy transport from the leading parton energy to the infrared.
 In a wide range of scales connecting the jet energy typically of the order of 100-500 GeV at LHC and the plasma temperature $T\simeq 0.5$ GeV, known as the inertial window, energy is transported with constant flux without any accumulation.
 This feature is the hallmark of turbulence, whether it is due to quantum mechanical splittings or related to classical nonlinear wave systems.
 In the inertial range of frequencies, this process is characterized by self-similar dynamics encoded in universal exponents; it is local in frequency space, that is, it does not depend on the injection scale $p_T$ nor the dissipation scale $T$.
-This represents an efficient mechanism for energy transport from large to low frequency.
+This represents an efficient mechanism for energy transport from large to low frequencies.

-In this work we shall go beyond previous works by investigating the fate of the jet four-momentum across the turbulent phase as well as the thermalization processes in the framework of kinetic theory.
+In this work we shall go beyond previous works by investigating the fate of the jet four-momentum across the turbulent phase as well as the thermalization processes in the framework of kinetic theory, which allows us to address simultaneously the dynamics of parton cascade as well as the induced medium response.
 By including the angular dimension of the turbulent cascade into the effective kinetic description, we will in particular address the question, how energy is efficiently transferred from small to large angles w.r.t. to the jet axis.

 The paper is organized as follows.
 In Sec. \ref{sec:Setup}, we present the linearized kinetic description and define the evolution equations which will be used to study energy loss and thermalization of high-energy partons.
 Sec. \ref{sec:EnergyLoss} provides an overview of our results for the energy loss and equilibration of a high energy parton in a thermal medium.
 Subsequently, in Sec.~\ref{sec:Soft} and \ref{sec:Stopping}, we investigate the sensitivity of out-of-cone energy loss to the equilibration of soft fragments, and the dependence on the energy scale of the hard parton.
 We illustrate in Sec.~\ref{sec:Quench}, how our results in QCD kinetic theory can be employed in phenomenological studies of parton and jet quenching.
 We summarize our most important findings and conclude in Sec.~\ref{sec:Conclusion}.